hramets/Space_Startups/README.md

 I found it exciting to collect the space startups' information and make the data analysis to reveal insights in the area, where I have got few knowledge.

+Additionaly, the Power BI report was created to provide a quick and convenient overview of space startups - [Power BI report](bi_report.pbix).

 # RESEARCH

 ## 1. DATA